Practical Backups with Cloudstic Profiles

 -s3-region eu-west-1

-Step 2: Initialize the Repository Once
+Step 2: Initialize the Repository

 cloudstic store init home-s3

-- repository encryption protects the backup data
+The repository protects the backup data.

-Step 3: Create Local Backup Profiles
+Step 3: Create Local Profiles

 Now define what should be backed up.

-For ~/Documents:
+For documents:

 cloudstic profile new \